shuque/resolve/README.md

   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

 DNSSEC validation is still under development.
-A preliminary implementation of full chain authentication of positive answers is done, although some fine tuning is needed.
-Authenticated denial of existence is not yet implemented.
-The most popular signing algorithms are supported (5, 7, 8, 10, 13, 14, 15).
-Algorithm 16 is planned for the future.
+Full chain authentication of positive answers is implemented.
+The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519.
+The main todo items are: DNAME processing, Authenticated Denial of Existence, and support for algorithm 16 (ED448).

 If you need to use a version without DNSSEC, because you haven't or don't want to install the pycryptodome and pynacl crypto libraries, you can